Community Benefits

 Direct & indirect employment

-From local communities, over the approximately 22 year lifetime of the project.
+From local communities, over the operations phase of the project.

 Localised funding